LeYapson/Abdel_Run/README.md

 ## Features

 -Dynamic Tracks: Multiple lanes or paths that players can switch between, powered by advanced pathfinding algorithms.

--Adaptive AI Opponent: Compete against a dynamic AI that observes your strategies and adapts in real-time.

 -Player Behavior Prediction: The game anticipates your moves and adjusts obstacles accordingly.